redhat-developer/devspaces-chectl/README.md

       [default: registry.redhat.io/codeready-workspaces/server-operator-rhel8:2.0] Container image of the operator.
 This parameter is used only when the installer is the operator

+  --debug
+      Enables the debug mode for CodeReady Workspaces server.
+To debug CodeReady Workspaces Server from localhost use 'server:debug' command.

   --deployment-name=deployment-name
       [default: codeready] CodeReady Workspaces deployment name